astropy/astroquery/docs/hsa/hsa.rst

 .. code-block:: python

   >>> from astroquery.hsa import HSA
   >>>
   >>> HSA.get_postcard('1342195355', instrument_name='PACS')
   Downloading URL http://archives.esac.esa.int/hsa/whsa-tap-server/data?&retrieval_type=POSTCARD&observation_id=1342195355&instrument_name=PACS to /home/dev/.astropy/cache/astroquery/HSA/data?&retrieval_type=POSTCARD&observation_id=1342195355&instrument_name=PACS ...
 [Done]
   '1342195355.jpg'

-This will download the postcard of the observation '1342195355' with the instrument 'PACS' and it will store them in a tar called '1342195355.jpg'.
+This will download the postcard (static representation in JPG-format of the final product) of the observation '1342195355' with the instrument 'PACS' and it will store them in a tar called '1342195355.jpg'.
 The parameters available are detailed in the API.

 For more details of the parameters check the section 6.2 of the 'Direct Product Access using TAP' in the 'HSA users guide' at: